-Shamanism is about empowerment; it's where your unique issue is recognized and met with appropriate healing and guidance tailored to your needs.
-It isn't Reiki which uses universal life force energy as a universal fix.
-From a shamanic approach, every aspect of a human, including the soul, has its own unique life force, it's own power; with injury and trauma specific life force can leave and that particular life force has to be brought back for healing to endure, not just feel temporarily better.
-It takes a skilled shaman altar conscsiousness and travel through spiritual realms to find the right power for the right person.
+Shamanism is about empowerment, of mind, body and soul; it's where your unique issue is recognized and met with appropriate healing and guidance tailored to your needs.
+From a shamanic approach, every aspect of a human, including the soul, has its own unique power; with injury and trauma specific power can leave and that particular power has to be brought back for healing to endure, not just feel temporarily better.
+It takes a skilled shamn to know where and how to travel through spiritual realms to find the right power for the right person.
 When power leaves, that can cause a vulnerability, where a person can be shadowed by another being; in which case, psychopmomp work is appropriate.
 Even energy blockages and trauma that accumulate around and within a person's body, which show up as physical issues, are specific and call for specifc shamanic approach.
 Often a loving spiritual ally may have left so a person may need a specific ally to protect, guide and empower.

 In these times, those of us trained in shamanism look to heal big modern problems that afflict us.
 I find that people who need this transformational work most, have survived and are struggling with soul wounds and soul loss, from traumatic experiences, like addiction, loss, shock, injury, and abuse.
 People who surivive trauma want to be unleashed from this burden.
 Often the legacy of trauma shows up as a pattern that can haunt an individual and families like a curse.
 This can be positively transformed.
 Survivors want and need healing and empowerment.
 I help people to:

 --release trauma held in the body, soul and ancestral past,

 Survivors long to be present and whole.
 They need to be restored to balance, rather than be experiencing life in extremes, like numbness and fear.